sciapp/gr/lib/grm/grplot/README.md

 8. `ind_edge_width`: With this parameter the width of specific edges can be changed.
 The value of this parameter are key-value pairs with the following keys:
     - `indices`: The index number of the edge, which width should be changed.
-    - `width`: The new width for the specified edge.or double.
+    - `width`: The new width for the specified edge.
+The value of this parameter has to be an integer or double.

    The syntax of this parameter is: